keivrijdag/keivrijdag/README.md

 ### I know little about the topic, can I join anyways?

-Great care is taken to select a topic with only a modest amount of literature about it.
+Great care is taken in selecting topics with only a modest amount of literature about it.
 If a literature search on the topic results in more articles than the Giacoconstant, a more specific topic is picked.